 What are your 3 most effective strategies for improving Quality Score?
 What an excellent question you’ve asked.
+So why should you link your client’s AdWords account to search console?
 Quality Score is one of the biggest problems AdWords advertisers face and without doubt, the only way of improving it is through relevance – let me explain:)

 1) Relevant Keywords